 3. Whale Watching – The Southern Right Whale

-The Southern Right whale got its name in the days of whaling many centuries ago – the size of the whale and the fact that it floated once it had been harpooned made it the ‘right’ whale for whalers to catch.
-Commercial whaling has since been banned throughout most of the world for the past 20 years, but these beautiful animals are nevertheless classified as endangered.
-There are around 3000 Southern Right whales left in the seas today.
+The size of the Southern Right Whale was named many centuries ago because of its size and because it floated once it had been harpooned which made it the ‘right’ whale for whalers to catch.
+Unfortunately, although commercial whaling has been banned across most of the world, they are still considered endangered with only around 10 000 Southern Right Whales left throughout the southern part of the Southern Hemisphere.

 Season: Mid July to October

 - Gordon’s Bay, Pringle Bay & Betty’s Bay

 - Drive Through Hamilton Russell Wine Estate (Except Sundays)